Ruhan-Saad-Dave/HYDRAN/README.md

 ```bash
 uv sync
 ```
-This will download all the dependencies.
+This will download all the dependencies.<br>
 6. To run the file:
 ```bash
 uv run main.py